dart-lang/site-www/src/tools/pub/pubspec.md

     path: path/to/image/in/package.png
 ```

-Screenshots are limited to:
+Pub.dev limits screenshots to the following specifications:

 - File size: max 4 MB per image.
 - File types: `png`, `jpg`, `gif`, or `webp`.
 - Static and animated images are both allowed.

-It is recommended to keep screenshot files small, since the files will be
+Keep screenshot files small.
-included in each download of the package.
+Each download of the package includes all screenshot files.

 Pub.dev generates the package's thumbnail image from the first screenshot.
 If
 this screenshot uses animation, pub.dev uses its first frame.